Breast health

 • Can help lower the risk of dying from breast cancer

-• Is a covered benefit for Medicaid enrollees in Kentucky
+• Is a covered benefit for Medicaid members in Kentucky

 Breast magnetic resonance imaging (MRI)